robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

         - cost savings
         - new investments
     - **Financial synergy**:
-        - tax benefits (e.g higher depreciation)
+        - tax benefits (e.g. higher depreciation)
         - more borrowing power
         - diversification if they are private
     - Calculating the value of synergy requires 3 valuations: acquirer only, target only, then acquirer + target together.